collapsed-stacks/atheism/questions/2638/what-can-atheists-learn-from-theists-religion.md

 - posted by: [JYelton](https://stackexchange.com/users/-1/585-jyelton) on 2011-02-07
 - score: 1

-<p>In history, we look at our predecessors and examine their beliefs, culture, and society.
+In history, we look at our predecessors and examine their beliefs, culture, and society.
 With "20/20 hindsight," as they say, we can see how said predecessors succeeded and failed.
-We can see the role that religion played in the Roman Empire, in Egyptian Civilization, and in more recent times.</p>
+We can see the role that religion played in the Roman Empire, in Egyptian Civilization, and in more recent times.

-<p>We stand to learn from theists and religion how our civilization is doing.
+We stand to learn from theists and religion how our civilization is doing.
 Like it or not, theists are a majority and they are largely responsible for where things end up.
-If we study theism/religion we may find there is much in common with historical civilizations, and that may foreshadow prosperous times to come... or doom.</p>
+If we study theism/religion we may find there is much in common with historical civilizations, and that may foreshadow prosperous times to come... or doom.

 ## Answer 2662